Table of Contents

 The Eustachian tube ventilates the middle ear, connecting the nasopharynx (the upper part of the throat connecting the nose and mouth).

 Refer to the diagram below of the auditory pathway for the five stages of sound transmission to your brain.

 - Acoustic pressure waves collected by the auricle pass through the external ear canal and cause vibrations in the drum membrane.

 - These vibrations are transmitted to the middle ear bones, i.e., hammer (malleus), anvil (incus), and stirrup (stapes).
 The inner ear contains a coiled, fluid-filled tube that is named the cochlea.
 The cochlea is where the sound vibrations are transformed into a neural form.
 The organ of Corti in the cochlear duct contains hair cells that turn the vibrations into electric neural signals.

 - The hair cells stimulate the auditory nerve (for hearing), which combines with the vestibular nerve (for balance), forming the vestibulocochlear nerve.

-- The vestibulocochlear nerve (known as the eighth cranial nerve) transmits sound and equilibrium (balance) information from the inner ear to your brain.
+- The vestibulocochlear nerve (the eighth cranial nerve) transmits sound and equilibrium (balance) information from the inner ear to your brain.